 Britain’s history is one of the key fronts in our divisive identity ‘culture war’ – yet remembrance of shared history also has the power to bring people together in a way that few other things have.

-In 2021 British Future is working with students at two secondary schools, in Rochdale and east London, to uncover new history and heritage from within their own diverse communities that highlights the contribution of black and Asian soldiers in the Second World War and what this means today.
+In 2021 British Future worked with students at two secondary schools, in Rochdale and east London, to uncover new history and heritage from within their own diverse communities that highlights the contribution of black and Asian soldiers in the Second World War and what this means today.

-Calling on the local community – via students’ families and other networks such as local mosques, community organisations and local media – they are asking local black and Asian people to share the stories of their family’s involvement in the Second World War.
+Calling on the local community – via students’ families and other networks such as local mosques, community organisations and local media – students asked local black and Asian people to share the stories of their family’s involvement in the Second World War.
 The students then become historians themselves, conducting filmed interviews with family members and documenting these stories online with video, family photos and medals and other memorabilia.

-Eden Girls School, a Muslim secondary school in Walthamstow, east London, is documenting community stories on the school website.
+Eden Girls School, a Muslim secondary school in Walthamstow, east London, archived these community stories on the school website.
 On 10 November an event brought members of the local community together at the school, where students shared the stories that they uncovered, screening a short compilation video and guest speakers.
+You can watch a short film of the east London project here.